 With sensors becoming cheaper it is now commonplace to install a large number of these across a plant, ensuring that every physical component is monitored.
-Although this may be necessary for some aspects of operation, it is usually unnecessary to configure an alarm for each single sensor, a practice that has also become common, particularly during initial configuration.
+Although this may be necessary for some aspects of operation, it is usually unnecessary to configure an alarm for each single sensor, a practice that has also become common, particularly during initial configuration of the alarm system.
 Because these sensors often measure physically linked systems (e.g., temperature conduction between components), a single physical event can trigger a large number of alarms.
-The identification of such redundancies would allow the alarm management system to be re-configured in a way that operator load is reduced, while maintaining safety of operation.

 When undertaking alarm optimization exercises it is common practice to prioritize alarms based on their arrival frequency, aiming to reduce operator load through the direct suppression of the most active alarms.
 Although there is some merit to this approach it does not take into account the pathways of activation for each high-frequency alarm.
-This means that the removal or suppression of these alarms may remove important information from the operator.
-It is also possible that an alarm ranked lower by frequency but often followed by an alarm cascade has a bigger impact on operator load than a high-frequency alarm.
-If instead the alarms with highest redundancy were targeted this would not only lead to a reduction in operator load, but also ensure that safetycritical information is retained.
+This means that the suppression of these alarms may remove important information from the operator.
+It is also possible that an alarm ranked lower by frequency but often followed by an alarm cascade has a bigger impact on operator load than a single high-frequency alarm.
+If instead the alarms with highest redundancy were targeted this would not only lead to a reduction in operator load, but also ensure that safety-critical information is retained.

 Various methods to optimize alarm system performance have been discussed in the literature [5], [6], [7], but these mainly focus on real-time optimization through automated intervention.
-These methods require detailed computational models of the plant, which are not only difficult to construct, but also often rely on the manufacturer's equipment parameters, rather than reflecting the actual behavior of the equipment in operation.
+These methods require detailed computational models of the plant, which are not only difficult to construct but also often rely on the manufacturer's equipment parameters, rather than reflecting the actual behavior of the equipment in operation.
 Commercialized solutions of this kind are both expensive and require time-consuming set-up.

-With many industrial installations such as chemical plants and power stations being operational for many years, there are large amounts of alarm data available for analysis.
+With industrial installations such as chemical plants and power stations being operational for many years, there are large amounts of alarm data available for analysis.
 Using this data would allow for the reliable identification of alarm dependencies.
-This would ensure that the results obtained are relevant to the specific installation, rather than being
+Moreover, the analysis results obtained directly from the data would be specific to the installation, rather than being suggested by an idealized computational model.